 Donning an Apple Watch in 2018 is a little more tempting because of new deals, fresh features, the watchOS 5 update and a higher app count.
 It's a fantastic smartwatch series, as long as you're expecting an iPhone-tied convenience gadget, not a life-changing piece of technology.

 Why?
-It makes our best smartwatch list, but smartwatches aren't a game changer or revolutionary like smartphones from ten years ago.
+Two versions of the watch makes our best smartwatch list, but smartwatches aren't a game changer or revolutionary like smartphones from ten years ago.
 They're just an everyday awesome add-on; truly an accessory.

-We've put together the guide below to talk you through the differences between the Apple Watch, Apple Watch 2 and Apple Watch 3 as well as the decisions you need to make on style, software and much more.
+We've put together the guide below to talk you through the differences between all five iterations of the Apple Watch.
+There's the original Apple Watch, the Apple Watch Series 1, Apple Watch Series 2, Apple Watch Series 3 and now the Apple Watch Series 4.

-There are more than 71 flavors, with different case materials, colors, sizes and interchangeable Apple Watch bands too, so there are a bunch of a tough decisions to make.
+It's a complicated mix of smartwatches now with over 100 different flavors with the variety of case materials, colors, sizes and interchangeable Apple Watch bands too, so there are a bunch of a tough decisions to make.

 - You don't have to choose an Apple Watch - here are our best smartwatches for iPhone

 What Apple Watch models are there?

 It's best to think of the Apple Watch in five distinct generations, so far.
 There was the original device that was released under the name Apple Watch in April 2015, but you'll struggle to find retailers selling this device now and you'll probably only be able to get it second hand.